siddharth1729/github_report_generator/README.md

-# A Simple Github Report Grnerator
+# A Simple Github Report Gernerator

 A lot of time we developer do not log or maintain any report of what all code i have done in what all projects/repositories and we keep procastinating about to make report for this and we always fail